nejucomo/c2c/README.rst

 Specification
 =============

+.. caution:: Everything here is provisional and there are unresolved major decisions such as what verification actually means (ie: hash of complete chain?
+Leaf-node pubkey hash?).
+This "specification" currently exists just to give some details to chew on.

 `c2c` is composed of three layers of specification:

 #. `c2c verification` - the algorithm and it's requisite parameters for verifying a certificate.